Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 2. Joshua Tree

-This is the next on our list of plants that live in the desert.
-The Joshua tree is one kind of yucca plant that thrives in the desert.
+This is the next plant on our list of desert plants.
+The Joshua tree is one kind of yucca plant thrives in the desert.

 Other names for this drought-tolerant desert plant that resembles a tree are palm tree yucca and yucca palm.